OlivierSohn/hamazed/BACKLOG.md

 # Backlog

 - do not change world until new frame is there, then animate the ship and numbers to their new locations
+.. put the new world in the frame animation, swap with the old world once animation is finished

 - text should disappear / appear progressively